murphygroup/cellorganizer/README.md

 > slml2img

-which synthesizes one or more image(s) from a trained model.
+which synthesizes one or more images from a trained model.

-IV.
-Examples using the Matlab command line

-There are a numbers of demo files that illustrate how to use CellOrganizer from the command line.
-Type

-> demoinfo

-to get a listing of available demos. -->

 <!-- Improved compatibility of back to top link: See: https://github.com/othneildrew/Best-README-Template/pull/73 -->